 We examined the extent to which the submitted runs identified positive and negative opinionated documents.
-However, because participant systems were not required to rank positively or negatively opinionated documents, using precision type measures are not suitable.
-Therefore, we look at only the recall performance for this analysis.
-Figure 4(a) shows the recall of each system in terms of positively opinionated documents against negatively opinionated documents.
-The trend line shows that the overall tendency of the systems is to retrieve positively opinionated documents.
-However, this could be biased by the performances of the submitted runs.
+However, because participant systems were not required to rank positively or negatively opinionated documents, using precision type measures is not suitable.
+Therefore, we only look at the recall performance for this analysis.
+Figure 5(a) shows the recall of each system in terms of positively opinionated documents against negatively opinionated documents.
+The gradient of the trend line (0.9342) shows that appears to be a slight overall tendency of the systems to retrieve positively opinionated documents.

-Table 9 takes the per-topic best and median runs of the 57 submitted runs by positive or negative recall.
+Table 10 takes the per-topic best and median runs of the 57 submitted runs, and measures their positive and negative recall.
 Interestingly, it shows that the best systems are almost equally good at retrieving positive or negative opinions, while the median runs are slightly better at retrieving negatively opinionated documents.